johannfaouzi/pyts/README.md

 #### User installation

-If you already have a working installation of numpy, scipy, scikit-learn and numba, you can easily install pyts using ``pip``
+If you already have a working installation of numpy, scipy, scikit-learn, joblib and numba, you can easily install pyts using ``pip``

     pip install pyts